martinheidegger/excerpt-html/Readme.md

     stripTags:   true, // Set to false to get html code
     pruneLength: 140, // Amount of characters that the excerpt should contain
-    pruneString: '…', // Character that will be added to the pruned string })
+    pruneString: '…', // Character that will be added to the pruned string
+    pruneSeparator: ' ', // Separator to be used to separate words })
 ```